 With all that effort, it’s no wonder that sparkling wine is considered a luxury!

 Many people save bubbles just for special occasions, but every day is special here in this four-season paradise.
 Ready to settle in a sparkling neighbourhood?
-Jane Hoffman Group represents finest homes in the Okanagan, including a collection of distinctive properties near Kelowna’s best wineries.
+Jane Hoffman Realty represents finest homes in the Okanagan, including a collection of distinctive properties near Kelowna’s best wineries.

 Perfectly located between Summerland and West Kelowna along picturesque Highway 97, Peachland is a lovely and lively surprise.
 A quaint traditional beach town that has grown up, Peachland offers a welcome retreat from the busy everyday.
 This tight-knit and welcoming community runs from the lakeshore to the mountaintops, boasting a well-designed village centre, modern beachfront condos and cottages, well-established orchards and vineyards, and spacious hillside properties surrounded by soaring ponderosas.

 The Fitzpatrick family are pillars of the BC winemaking world (and far beyond).
 When they recently decided to focus their efforts wholeheartedly on their Greata Ranch property, they put an emphasis on their sparkling program.
 Chardonnay and pinot noir from some of the valley’s oldest vines are joined by perfectly-suited petite meunier –all key ingredients for exceptional champagne-style fizz.
 Fitzpatrick’s estate-grown, traditional method sparklers are being touted for their single-vintage flavours that bring out the best of their enviable lakeside location.